 British geologist John Phillips, used Smith's theory to show that there must have been at least three major geological eras: the Palaeozoic ('the Age of Fishes'), the Mesozoic ('the Age of Reptiles'), and the Cenozoic ('the Age of Mammals').
 Phillips estimated that the Earth could be up to 96 million years old.

-The remains of dinosaurs were first discovered in England in the early 1800s.
+The remains of extinct dinosaurs were first correctly identified in England in the early 1800s.
 The first belonged to the herbivorous Iguanodon, discovered in Sussex by palaeontologist Mary Ann Mantell in 1822.
 The second was the carnivorous Megalosaurus, discovered in Oxford and identified by palaeontologist William Buckland in 1824, and the third was the armoured Hylaeosaurus, also discovered in Sussex, and first identified by palaeontologist Gideon Mantell in 1833.

 British biologist and palaeontologist Richard Owen coined the term Dinosauria to encompass all three genera in 1842.
 Dinosauria is derived from the Greek words deinos, which is translated as 'terrible, powerful or wondrous' and the word sauros, which means 'lizard'.

 Artist's impressions of Iguanodon, Megalosaurus, and Hylaeosaurus from the 1800s (these are no longer considered accurate).
 Image credit: Samuel Griswold Goodrich, Samuel Griswold Goodrich, & Benjamin Waterhouse Hawkins/Public domain.

 British natural philosopher William Thomson, better known as Lord Kelvin, showed that it would take 20-40 million years for the Earth to cool to its current temperature from a molten state in 1897.